Reform our Justice System

 Mass incarceration is a crisis facing this country.
 Texas has one of the largest prison populations in a country that imprisons more of our own people than any other country on the planet.

-The process by which people are swept into the criminal justice system, branded criminals and felons, locked up for longer periods of time than most other countries in the world who incarcerate people who have been convicted of crimes, and then released into a permanent second-class status in which they are stripped of basic civil and human rights, like the right to vote, the right to serve on juries, and the right to be free of legal discrimination in employment, housing, and access to public benefits tears at the fabric of our society.
+As Michelle Alexander points out in The New Jim Crow, mass incarceration is the process by which people are swept into the criminal justice system, branded criminals and felons, locked up for longer periods of time than most other countries in the world who incarcerate people who have been convicted of crimes, and then released into a permanent second-class status in which they are stripped of basic civil and human rights, like the right to vote, the right to serve on juries, and the right to be free of legal discrimination in employment, housing, and access to public benefits.
+It tears at the fabric of our society.